-Sponsors have a critical role to play in maintaining the integrity of the premium listing regime by providing assurances to us that premium listed companies undertaking certain transactions will continue to be able to comply with their obligations under the listing rules, disclosure requirements and transparency rules.
+Sponsors have a critical role to play in maintaining the integrity of the listing regime by providing assurances to us that listed companies undertaking certain transactions will continue to be able to comply with their obligations under the listing rules, the disclosure requirements and the transparency rules.

-In respect of $\underline{\mathsf{UKLR}}$ 8.4.12R(2) $\underline{\mathsf{24.3.10R}}$, it is important to note that the sponsor's role is in addition to that part played by the directors of the listed company and by any adviser such as a reporting accountant and/or firm of lawyers appointed by the listed $\underline{\mathsf{company}}$ $\underline{\mathsf{issuer}}$ or sponsor.
-As stated in $\underline{\mathsf{UKLR}}$ 8.3.2AG24.2.5G, a sponsor remains responsible for complying with its responsibilities even where reliance is placed on a listed $\underline{\mathsf{company}}$ $\underline{\mathsf{issuer}}$, applicant or third party.
-Further, the sponsor should recognise its unique role among the parties involved in the process by drawing on its experiences of other sponsor service transactions and its interaction with the FCA on matters concerning the application of the listing rules $\underline{\mathsf{and}}$, disclosure requirements and transparency rules.
+In respect of UKLR 24.3.10R(2), it is important to note that the sponsor's role is in addition to that part played by the directors of the listed issuer and by any adviser such as a reporting accountant and/or firm of lawyers appointed by the listed issuer or sponsor.
+As stated in UKLR 24.2.5G, a sponsor remains responsible for complying with its responsibilities even where reliance is placed on a listed issuer, applicant or third party.
+Further, the sponsor should recognise its unique role among the parties involved in the process by drawing on its experiences of other sponsor service transactions and its interaction with the FCA on matters concerning the application of the listing rules, the disclosure requirements and the transparency rules.

-Typically, a sponsor will be an addressee of a comfort letter provided by the listed company issuer or adviser that effectively mirrors the language of the sponsor declaration required under UKLR 24.3.11R(1) addressing UKLR 8.4.12R(2) 24.3.10R.
-In our view, reliance on a written confirmation, without an appropriate adequate level of enquiry, consideration and challenge (where appropriate) by the sponsor, is unlikely to be sufficient evidence to demonstrate that a sponsor has reached a reasonable opinion after due and careful enquiry.
+Typically, a sponsor will be an addressee of a comfort letter provided by the listed issuer or adviser that effectively mirrors the language of the sponsor declaration required under UKLR 24.3.11R(1) addressing UKLR 24.3.10R(2).
+In our view, reliance on a written confirmation, without an adequate level of enquiry, consideration and challenge (where appropriate) by the sponsor, is unlikely to be sufficient evidence to demonstrate that a sponsor has reached a reasonable opinion after due and careful enquiry.

-In coming to its reasonable opinion under UKLR 8.4.12R(2) 24.3.10R, we would expect the sponsor to apply its own knowledge and experience of the listed company issuer and take into account other factors that it may consider relevant including.
-These factors could include the company's issuer's operating environment and any particular knowledge or experience the sponsor may have of the approach taken by companies issuers of a similar size, with a similar corporate structure or operating in the same sector.
+In coming to its reasonable opinion under UKLR 24.3.10R(2), we would expect the sponsor to apply its own knowledge and experience of the listed issuer and take into account other factors that it may consider relevant.
+These factors could include the issuer's operating environment and any particular knowledge or experience the sponsor may have of the approach taken by issuers of a similar size, with a similar corporate structure or operating in the same sector.

 Where an expert's (e.g. a reporting accountant) report is prepared, we would expect to see clear records to demonstrate a sponsor's own enquiries, consideration, challenge (where appropriate) and action throughout the engagement.
 This is particularly so when defining the scope of an adviser's work and reviewing its observations and recommendations in order to identify which (if any) procedures, systems and controls require enhancements to be made prior to completion.
-We would remind sponsors of their record keeping obligations in UKLR 8.6.16CG 24.4.26G.
-Sponsors should refer to the published FCA Technical Note - Sponsors: Record Keeping Requirements for further guidance on the application of record keeping requirements.
+We would remind sponsors of their record keeping obligations in UKLR 24.4.25R to UKLR 24.4.27G.
+Sponsors should refer to the Primary Market/TN/717 for further guidance on the application of record keeping requirements.

 A sponsor should be able to demonstrate that a systematic process has taken place.
-Clearly, a review of a company's an issuer's existing procedures, systems and controls may highlight a need for enhancements to be made or for new procedures, systems and controls to be put in place.
-Where this is the case, due consideration must be given to ensure that, at the point of the sponsor declaration, the listed company issuer has appropriate plans to ensure these procedures, systems and controls to be designed, documented, approved and communicated by completion of the transaction.
+Clearly, a review of an issuer's existing procedures, systems and controls may highlight a need for enhancements to be made or for new procedures, systems and controls to be put in place.
+Where this is the case, due consideration must be given to ensure that, at the point of the sponsor declaration, the listed issuer has appropriate plans to ensure these procedures, systems and controls to be designed, documented, approved and communicated by completion of the transaction.